-Photographs: from the top: part of the display at Eyam Plague Museum; receiving the cheque from Noel Peat; watching a narrow boat enter the lock beside The Lock House restaurant at Great Haywood; the tractor and trailer ride at Highfields Happy Hens; watching a demonstration at Masson Mills Working Textile Museum.
+Photographs: from the top: part of the display at Eyam Plague Museum; enjoying flowers and chickens in the garden at the Emma Bridgewater Pottery; receiving the cheque from Noel Peat; watching a narrow boat enter the lock beside The Lock House restaurant at Great Haywood; the tractor and trailer ride at Highfields Happy Hens; watching a demonstration at Masson Mills Working Textile Museum.

 Everyone is welcome to join the Club, which, contrary to some people’s ideas, is definitely not just for old people!
 We also welcome non-members at any of our meetings or outings, so why not come along a give us a try?
 We have a very varied programme each year.
 From late March until early December, we meet on the second and fourth Wednesdays of each month, either at Alstonefield Village Hall or to go on an outing.
 A coach collects people from many surrounding villages for the outings, and members collect those without transport to bring them to meetings in their cars.
 Every time we meet there is good food on offer, as well as plenty of laughter, plenty to make us think and to entertain us, and wonderful friendship.